NUM-Forschungsdatenplattform/num-ops-guide/README.md

 helm template charts/app-of-apps/ | kubectl apply -f -
 ```

+### How to add an app to the app-op-apps

+As an example, we add keycloak to the app-op-apps.

+Steps:
+- create helm chart for keycloak
+- add Aplik

 ### Update ArgoCD

 We previously installed Argo CD manually by running helm install from our local machine.
 This means that updates to Argo CD, like upgrading the chart version or changing the values.yaml, require us to execute the Helm CLI command from a local machine again.
 It's repetitive, error-prone and inconsistent with how we install other applications in our cluster.